-- Letting go of your legitimate anger is the “Continental Divide” of chronic pain
+- Letting go of your legitimate anger is the “Continental Divide” of chronic pain.

 - If you feel you are not angry in the presence of unrelenting pain you are just not connected to it—most of us hate feeling angry and we despise being in pain.

-- This section outlines a lifetime practice
+- This stage outlines a lifetime practice.

 Disguising my victimhood is one of my most highly developed “skills”.
 Remaining aware of this tendency is a daily practice.